Curriculum

 KEY STAGE 5

-Students study four AS subjects in Year 12 and carry on with four of them at A2 level in Year 13.
-Successful completion of this programme track leads to four A-level qualifications and the School Leaving Certificate- Apolyterion.
+Students study four AS subjects in Year 12 and generally carry on with four of them at A2 level in Year 13.
+Successful completion of this programme track leads to four A-level qualifications and the School Leaving Certificate- Apolytirion.

 The school operates a very flexible options system and makes a considerable effort to accommodate the combinations of subjects chosen by students.